Legal Things to Think About When Selling a Rental Property with Tenants

 - Lease transfer procedures: Know the terms in lease agreements to make transfers easy.

-- Lease termination processes:Â Give the right notice as state laws and lease agreements require.
+- Lease termination processes: Provide the required notice in accordance with state laws and lease agreements.

 What Steps Should Be Taken After Closing the Sale?